Mar 18, 2025

 If you take nothing else from this, take this: the ceremony is not the work.
 The ceremony is the opening.
 Integration is the work.

 This isn't a limitation.
-It's an invitation.
+It's an invitation to participate.
 You are not passive in this process.
 You are the one doing the healing.
 The medicine is a teacher, a guide, an ally.
 But you are the medicine.

 And when you approach it that way, when you commit to the integration process with the same devotion you brought to the ceremony itself, that's when everything changes.
 Not just for a weekend.
 For real.
 For good.